-Our Bylaws authorize us to have seven Directors.
-At the present time, the Board consists of five Directors who are divided into three classes, one Director in Class I and two Directors in each of Class II and Class III.
-One class is elected each year for a three year term.
-Colm Barrington, Brendan J. Curran and Rae Ann McKeating qualify as independent Directors, as defined in the Nasdaq listing standards.
+Our bylaws authorize us to have up to seven Directors.
+Presently, the Board consists of five Directors divided into three classes: one Director in Class I and two Directors in each of Class II and Class III.
+One class is elected each year for a three-year term.
+The Board has affirmatively determined that each of Colm Barrington, Brendan J. Curran and Stephen Jones qualifies as an independent Director, as defined in the Nasdaq listing standards.

 Our business, property and affairs are managed under the direction of the Board.
 Directors are kept informed of our business through discussions with our Executive Chairman and our Chief Executive Officer ("CEO") as well as our other officers, by reviewing materials provided to them and by participating in meetings of the Board and its committees.
-The Board held a total of nine meetings during the fiscal year ended December 31, 2023.
+The Board held a total of nine meetings during the fiscal year ended December 31, 2024.
 Each incumbent Director attended at least 75% of the aggregate of (i) the total number of meetings of the Board, and (ii) the total number of meetings held by all committees of the Board on which that Director served.